ohlsenjero/portf/README.md

 # guitar-project

 guitar neck (background to) draw notes and lines over >> Canvas-JS

-Use dropdown to choose colour given to every semi-tone
+Use dropdown to choose colour given to each semi-tone

 Use buttons to either draw these colours or a single colour of your choosing